 The highest available priority for a user is controlled by the

 Required role-level property

 This property determines the upper boundary for the runtime priority of a job, regardless of the value specified in the job

 PRIORITY* property value or the job schedule's

 The default value is

 JOB.NORMAL_PRIORITY*.
 You can set this boundary on a per role basis.
-You can use this option to limit the higher priority levels (
+For example, you may want to limit the higher priority levels (

 HIGH) to a small set of users with a specific role.

 To change this default value, you must assign the Role.ModifyProperties authorization in addition to Role.Create (while creating the role) or Role.Modify (while modifying an existing role).

 Administrators with the BL_Administration.ModifyRuntimePriority authorization can override the